outerbounds/dynamic-card-examples/custom-card/README.md

 ![](../images/rtcard-scatterflow.gif)

-This is an advanced example that shows how you can use a fully custom card that leverages external Javascript libraries.
+This is an advanced example that shows how to use a fully custom card that leverages external Javascript libraries.
 To learn how to create a custom card of your own, take a look at [the `metaflow-card-scatter3d` repository](https://github.com/outerbounds/metaflow-card-scatter3d) used in this example.